fal-ai/ltx-2.3-quality/reference-video-to-video/lora

 loras list<LoRAInput>* required

 Up to 3 LoRAs to apply on top of LTX-2.3.
-Each path is downloaded through the registry SSRF-safe downloader before ComfyUI loads it from local disk.
+Each path is downloaded through the registry SSRF-safe downloader before it is loaded.
 Max size: 3 GB per LoRA.

 {